ronmaccms/llm-chatbot/README.md

 ### Deactivation

-When you're done working, you can deactivate the virtual environment by running:
+When you're done working, you can deactivate the virtual environment by running: crtl + c